 Younghusband, Eileen.
 L. (1959) Report of the Working Party on Social Workers in the Local Authority Health and Welfare Services, London: HMSO.

-How to cite this article: Smith, Mark K. ‘George Goetschius, community development and detached youth work’ , the encyclopaedia of informal education, www.infed.org/thinkers/george_goetschius.htm.
+How to cite this article: Smith, Mark K. ‘George Goetschius, community development and detached youth work’ , The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/george_goetschius.htm.

 © 2006 Mark K. Smith